 Who planned the wedding anniversary?

 Mae and daughter Allison

 Allison booked classical singers ‘Tenori’ to perform, which was a lovely surprise and enjoyed by all.

 What do you like most about the other?

-What have you learned from your long partnership together that you would pass on?
+Finally, what have you learned from your long partnership together that you would pass on?

-Family matters above everything.
+Family matters above all.

 Photography Credit: Focal Point Photography